NextronSystems/thor-manual/scanning/special-scan-modes.rst

 THOR Lab Scanning Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A full command line of a THOR scan started in a lab environment would
+The following is a full example command line for a THOR scan in a lab
-look like this:
+environment:

 .. code-block:: doscon

    C:\thor>thor64.exe --lab -p S:\ --path-remap S:C -j WKS001 -e C:\reports

-It instructs THOR to scan the mounted partition S: in lab scanning mode,
+It instructs THOR to scan the mounted ``S:`` partition in lab scanning
-maps the current partition “S:” to a virtual drive “C:”, replaces the
+mode, map the current partition ``S:`` to a virtual ``C:`` drive,
-hostname with "WKS001" in the outputs and saves every output file (text
+replace the hostname in the output with ``WKS001``, and store all output
-log, HTML, CSV) to a reports folder named ``C:\reports``.
+files in ``C:\reports``.

 .. note::
-   This feature requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__
+   This feature requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__,
-   type which is meant to be used in forensic labs.
+   which is intended for forensic lab use.

 Artefact Collector Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The command line of a THOR scan in collector-only mode would like this:
+The following is an example of THOR running in collector-only mode:

 .. code-block:: doscon

    C:\thor>thor.exe --collector-only

-If you want THOR to run in its "classic" way and afterwards collect artifacts, use:
+If you want THOR to run a normal scan first and collect artifacts afterwards, use:

 .. code-block:: doscon

    C:\thor>thor.exe <normal-THOR-flags> --collector

 .. note::
-   This feature requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__ type which is meant to be used in forensic labs.
+   This feature requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__, which is intended for forensic lab use.

 Lookback Mode
 -------------

-The ``--lookback`` option allows you to restrict the Eventlog and log file scan to a given amount of days.
-E.g. by using ``--lookback 3`` you instruct THOR to check only the log entries that have been created in the last 3 days.
+The ``--lookback`` option allows you to restrict Eventlog and log file scanning to a specific number of days.
+For example, ``--lookback 3`` instructs THOR to check only entries created during the last three days.

-In THOR v10.5 we've extended this feature to include all applicable
+In THOR v10.5, this feature was extended to include all applicable
 modules:

 * ``FileScan:`` Skipping files that are unchanged since the specified lookback period.